Favorite Engineer Jokes Hutnyak

 The doctor said, "Good idea.
 And I'm going to contact my ophthalmologist buddy and see if there's anything he can do for them."

-The engineer said, "You know, really, these guys could play at night."
+The engineer said, "You know, really, these

-Engineer and Frog
+Engineer and

 An engineer was crossing a road one day when a frog called out to him and said, "If you kiss me, I'll turn into a beautiful princess, and I'll be yours forever."
 He bent over, picked up the frog, and put it in his pocket.